MisterOryon/FunOs/docs/learning/x86/pic.md

 7) When the key is released, a similar sequence occurs, allowing the system to recognize that the key is no longer being pressed.

+## Why Remap the PIC?

+The PIC (Programmable Interrupt Controller), by default, maps its interrupts starting at 0, which overlaps with the CPU exception handlers set in the IDT (Interrupt Descriptor Table) for the first 32 interrupts (0 to 31).
+To avoid this conflict, we need to remap the PIC so that its interrupts start from 32 (0x20).
+This ensures that there is no confusion between CPU exceptions and device interrupts.

+The remapping is done by sending ICW (Initialization Control Word) commands to the PIC:

+1) **Start Initialization**: Send ICW1 to the command port of both PICs.

+2) **Define the Vector Offset**: Send ICW2 to the data port of both PICs.
+   This specifies the starting interrupt number that the PIC should use for its interrupts.
+   Typically, the master PIC is set with 32 (0x20) and the slave PIC is set with 40 (0x28).

+3) **Define the Cascade**: Send ICW3 to the data port of both PICs.
+   This informs the master PIC about the presence of the slave PIC and tells the identity of the slave PIC.

+4) **Environment Information**: Send ICW4 to the data port of both PICs.
+   This provides additional information to the PICs about the environment in which they are operating.

+5) **End Initialization**: After the ICWs have been set, the PICs are ready to handle interrupts.

+After remapping the PIC, all Interrupt Service Routines (ISRs) will add the new offset to their interrupt number.